 Measurement: Completion of an internship in psychology (guaranteed through major field requirement) and exit interview responses pertaining to this objective.
-We have created a database of
+We have created a database of the careers our graduates go on to pursue and internships they participate in.

 Objective 16: Refine project management skills & enhance teamwork capacity